Login Sign in

 veterinarian treating dog with heart failure

-Veterinarians are typically unable to repair the underlying cause of congestive heart failure.
+Veterinarians are usually unable to repair the underlying cause of congestive heart failure.
 So, treatment focuses on managing the disease, not curing it.
-Patients typically require lifelong medication to control signs of congestive heart failure.
+Patients often need lifelong medication to control signs of congestive heart failure.

-In many cases, however, heart failure is diagnosed when a dog comes to the veterinarian in crisis.
-These dogs may require oxygen therapy, provided via a face mask or by placing the dog in an oxygen chamber.
+Often, heart failure is diagnosed when a dog comes to the veterinarian in crisis.
+These dogs may need oxygen therapy, provided via a face mask or by placing the dog in an oxygen chamber.
 In an emergency setting, congestive heart failure is typically treated with injectable medications, including diuretics, sedatives, and other medications as needed.

 Medications for Dogs With Congestive Heart Failure